 Protein - molecules composed of amino acids, which have various functions.
 They are the structural base of living organisms (our body is made of proteins), they are antibodies that defend us from invaders, they are enzymes that help in the chemical reactions of the body and help maintain a stable chemical environment (pH).

-Replication - mechanism that allows the DNA or genetic material to duplicate, that is to generate an identical copy of the information that will be transmitted to the daughter cells.
+Replication - a mechanism that allows the DNA or genetic material to duplicate, that is to generate an identical copy of the information that will be transmitted to the daughter cells.

 Cell Membrane Receptor - proteins found on the surface of the cell membrane that allow the interaction of certain substances (hormones, neurotransmitters) with the cell.
 In other words, they serve as receptors of information from the outside environment and transmit that information to the inside of the cell.